defeo/class-cost/technical-annex.md

 In the past decade, however,
-a new generation of public-key **isogeny-based cryptosystems** has appeared, rapidly gaining attention for their apparent resistance to adversaries equipped with quantum computers, a quality that classical ECC spectacularly lacks.
+a new generation of public-key **isogeny-based cryptosystems** has appeared, rapidly gaining attention for their apparent resistance to adversaries equipped with quantum computers---a quality that classical ECC spectacularly lacks.
 Here, isogenies emerge from the background to become the central objects.
 Indeed, in isogeny-based cryptosystems,